kennu/serverless-chatbot/README.md

 ## Overview

-This is a basic boilerplate application for implementing Facebook chat bots.
+This is a basic boilerplate application for implementing AWS Lambda based chat bots that can talk with Facebook Messenger or Microsoft Bot Framework.

 ## Prerequisites